Research & News

 Planning for ongoing sensory needs is important, even after arriving.
 Researching sensory gyms, such as those found in cities like Atlanta, can be beneficial.

-Pack a smaller bag for your child with weighted lap pads, blankets, and other comforting items.
+Be sure to pack a smaller bag for your child with weighted lap pads, blankets, and other comforting items.
 These provide physical touch feedback and create a calming effect.
-Having a personal carry-on backpack empowers children and helps them feel prepared in new airport environments, like sensory rooms.
-Addressing individual sensory needs is crucial, regardless of how well a child handles changes.
+Also, having a personal carry-on backpack empowers children and helps them feel prepared in new environments.
+Even if your kid seems to handle change okay, ignoring their sensory needs is a fast track to travel-day breakdowns (for both of you).

 FAQs about Airport Sensory Rooms